Costs and benefits of authentication advice: Collection and Categorization of Password Advice

 \section{Collection and Categorization of Password Advice}

 In our previous work we detail the collection of password advice \cite{murray2017evaluating} which we will briefly review as this work builds upon it.
-We collected 276 pieces of authentication advice from 21 different sources.
+We collected 270 pieces of authentication advice from 20 different sources.
 We primarily used Internet searches to collect password advice but also looked at advice given by standards agencies and multinational companies.
 We attempted to recreate the actions an individual or organization might take when seeking to inform themselves about proper password practices.

-An interesting application of our work is the simplification of visualizing the costs and benefits of password advice.
-This can be applied to other advice we know is implemented that was not collected in our survey.
-Out of curiosity we added ``Do not allow users to paste passwords''.
-This has been discussed online as a piece of bad advice which unfortunately became common practice, but has no discernible security ramifications \cite{troypaste}.

-When collecting the advice, we systematically created categories and allocated each piece of advice to a category.
-For example, every piece of advice that mentioned changing stored passwords we placed under the category ``Password Expiry''.
-Within each category we had anywhere from 1 to 39 pieces of advice.
-The categories are broad and serve to organize the advice thematically.
+As the advice was collected it was systematically subdivided into categories.
+In total, we identified 27 categories shown in Table \ref{tab:Categories}.
+The categories are listed in two columns, one showing categories containing advice aimed at users and the second showing advice aimed primarily towards organisations.
+Also included are the number of pieces of advice under each category.
+We collected 179 pieces of advice aimed towards users and 91 pieces aimed towards organisations.

-To extract an insight into the views and opinions we created over-arching statements to describe the different views of the advice within each category.
+To extract insight into the views and opinions on the advice, we created over-arching statements to describe the different views of the advice within each category.
 For example, the category ``Expiry'' contains 27 pieces of advice.
-Five encourage organizations to store previous user passwords to prevent cycling through previous passwords; twelve relate to periodic password changes; and ten tell users and organizations to change passwords if they suspect compromise.
+Five encourage organizations to store previous user passwords to prevent cycling through previous passwords; 12 relate to periodic password changes; and 10 tell users and organizations to change passwords if they suspect compromise.
 Therefore the category ``Expiry'' contains three \underline{advice statements}: (1) Store password history to eliminate reuse, (2) Change your password regularly, (3) Change password if compromise is suspected.
+In total, we created 80 advice statements.
 Then, for each of these advice statements we compare them to the individual pieces of advice.
 For example, below are the twelve pieces of advice under the statement ``Change your password regularly'':

 \begin {enumerate}

 \item Passwords should be changed periodically.

 \item Enforce a Maximum Password Age, users should change passwords regularly.